 Veterinary physiotherapy should form a part of your horse’s regular maintenance programme, to keep them comfortable and in the best possible shape.
 Just like you have the farrier and dentist routinely to keep your horse in the best health, regular physiotherapy sessions help keep your horse comfortable and able to perform to the best of your ability.

-As a veterinary physiotherapist I can help your horse, either in conjunction with your veterinary surgeon to manage ongoing issues, such as kissing spines, or just to keep the niggles and sore spots at bay.
+Veterinary physiotherapy can also help your horse whether they have an ongoing issue such as kissing spines or just to keep the niggles and sore spots at bay.

 What areas will be addressed through my horse’s physiotherapy plan?

 - Areas of tight/low muscle tone.
 Horses should have a general good muscle mass.
-If your horse is under-developed or really low toned in one area, in comparison to another, this can mean your horse is not using that area.
-This is putting addition strain on the other soft tissue structures that are working hard and is likely to result in injury later down the line.
-Equally those areas which your horse is overusing can get tight and sore.
-Sessions of physiotherapy include work to help these areas of extreme muscle tone.
+If your horse is under-developed or really low toned in comparison to another, this can mean your horse is not using that area.
+This is putting addition strain on the tissues that are working hard and is likely to result in injury later down the line.

 - Asymmetries of the musculoskeletal system.
-Unfortunately, none of us own a perfectly symmetrical horse; there is no such thing.
-What that means is that every horse is using themselves incorrectly to one degree or another.
+Unfortunately, none of us own a perfectly symmetrical hors; there is no such thing.
+What that means is that every horse is using themselves incorrectly.
 As a result, no horse is using themselves to the best of their ability.
 They all have a stronger side and a weaker side.
-I will need to work on the asymmetries to reduce them and keep them as aligned as possible.
+I will need to work on the asymmetries to reduce them and keep them as close as possible

 - Improved range of motion.
-Some horse owners may think they don’t need good range of motion as they don’t have a 3 star event or dressage horse.
+Some horse owners may think they don’t need good range of motion as they don’t have a grand prix mare or a dressage horse.
 However, range of motion comes hand in hand with joint mobility.
 Even if you are hacking over the moors once a month, you need range of motion.
-I will use stretches and range of motion exercises to maximise your horse’s range of motion.
+Horses will struggle to get their muscles up and out otherwise.

 - Improved muscle bulk and strength.
-We all want our horses to be fit and strong to perform for us, whatever it is they that we are asking them to do.
-I will therefore use a variety of methods and exercises to work on improving their muscle bulk and strength.
+We all want our horses to be nice and strong to perform for us whatever they are meant to do.
+I will therefore work on improving their muscle bulk and strength.

 All of the above add up to a more comfortable horse.
-The result is what everyone is striving for, an improved way of going and a horse able to perform at their best.
+The result is what everyone is striving for, a better way of going and a horse being able to perform at their best

 What are the signs that my horse may need more than their usual maintenance session?